Canon 1D vs Nikon Z6 II

 Studio photographers will appreciate that the Canon 1D (unlike the Z6 II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The Z6 II is a recent model that features in the current product line-up of Nikon.
-In contrast, the 1D has been discontinued (but can be found pre-owned on eBay).
+In contrast, the 1D has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 1D was succeeded by the Canon 1D Mark II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the 1D and Z6 II can be found, respectively, in the Canon 1D Manual (free pdf) or the online Nikon Z6 II Manual.

 So how do things add up?
 Is there a clear favorite between the Canon 1D and the Nikon Z6 II?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.